wonsunahn/CS1632_Summer2022/deliverables/4/README.md

       If you see FAILED (0/5) instead, you need to fix your tests.
-The buggy implementation with the injected bugs has been included in the repository if you want to see what the bugs are with your own eyes.
+The buggy implementation with the injected bugs has been included in the repository if you want to see what the bugs are with your own eyes (see below).

+      CAVEAT: Just because you got PASSED on all three, it does not mean that you are guaranteed to get points for that rubric item.
+You may have passed simply because you did not yet write the relevant test!
+So in the end, points will be assigned through manual grading (hence the 0 points assigned in the autograder).
+But if you wrote the tests and you see FAILED, then you most definitely have a problem.

 # Buggy implementation